 - Private Tokat scarf printing workshop with your creation to take home.

 - SPECIAL!
 Photo book of your adventure once you return.

-NOTE: Occasionally the guide will order a generous selection of different dishes so you can taste everything, to familiarize yourself with delicious homestyle Turkish cuisine.
+FOOD NOTE: Occasionally in a restaurant, the guide will order a generous selection of different dishes so you can taste everything, to familiarize yourself with delicious homestyle Turkish cuisine.
 And sometimes in a family-style home-based restaurant, everyone will be served a delicious set meal.
 At these events, vegetarians who can be a bit flexible will find enough vegetable dishes, fresh breads and pasta to survive quite comfortably!
 But many typical Turkish dishes do have a small amount of meat, such as stuffed eggplant or stuffed peppers and zucchini.
 More on food later.

 For more information, E-mail Cynthia: [email protected]